reevoo/reevoo.github.io/docs/experiences/experiences-getting-started.markdown

 ## Teaser

-To include a Teaser in your page, place this tag wherever you want it to show:
+To include a Teaser in your page, you have 2 options.
+You can request a specific teaser by its ID or you can generate a teaser dynamically from provided tags, title and dock title.

+**1) Request a specific teaser by its ID**

+You need to provide a JSON config object in the `data-config` attribute of the widget tag.

 ```html
 <div class="reevoo-widget-teaser" data-config='{"id": "TEASER_ID"}'></div>
 ```

 ### Config values

-You need to provide a JSON config object in the `data-config` attribute of the widget tag.

 This is a list of the available properties for the Teaser: